-Author Notes: Peanut butter and jelly.
-Steak and frites.
-Scotch and ice.
-Some pairings are iconic.
-Like chocolate and mint.
-With a little something extra. —boulangere
+Peanut butter and jelly, steak and frites, Scotch and ice—some pairings are iconic.
+This fudgesicle recipe plays off the timeless combination of chocolate and mint, but with a little something extra. —boulangere

-- While sugar mixture is heating, wash the mint leaves and pat them dry on a towel. mound them in the center of a couple of paper towels, wrap them up, and roll them back and forth between your palms to bruise them.
-When sugar mixture comes to a boil, remove from heat and stir in the mint leaves.
+While the sugar water is heating, wash the mint leaves and pat them dry on a towel.
+Mound them in the center of a couple of paper towels, wrap them up, and roll them back and forth between your palms to bruise them.
+When the sugar mixture comes to a boil, remove from heat and stir in the mint leaves.
 Cover the pan, and let steep for 20 minutes.

-- Chop chocolates (I used Ghirardelli) into small pieces of relatively the same size.
-Place them in a mixing bowl.
-When mint is finished steeping, hold a strainer over the bowl containing the chocolates, and pour the sugar solution through it.
+Chop the chocolate into small pieces of relatively the same size.
+Place the pieces in a mixing bowl.
+When mint is finished steeping, hold a strainer over the bowl containing the chocolate, and pour the sugar solution through it and onto the chocolate.
 Discard the mint leaves.

-- Place the bowl over an ice water bath.
+Place the bowl in an ice water bath.
 Stir occasionally with a spatula until thickened and very cool.

-- Divide among the popsicle molds, insert the stems, and freeze.
-Depending on how cold your freezer is, the fudgesicles should be ready to cool you off in about 2-3 hours, though letting them freeze overnight will give you the best results.
+Divide among the popsicle molds, insert the stems, and freeze.
+Depending on how cold your freezer is, the fudgesicles should be ready to cool you off in about 2 to 3 hours, though letting them freeze overnight will give you the best results.

-- These make a heavenly dessert on a summer evening.
 To serve, run the molds under warm water and pull gently on the stem.
+These make a particularly heavenly dessert on a summer evening.